-Disclosure/Code Disclosure Response 300 ENVIRONMENT MANAGEMENT APPROACH Emera 2023 Climate Transition Plan Update 2023 Sustainability Report: Climate Change - Transition and Physical, pp. 12-16 2023 Sustainability Report: Biodiversity and Land Use, pp. 33-34 We are committed to working in a manner that is respectful and protective of the environment and in full compliance with legal requirements and company policy.
+ure/Code Disclosure Response ENVIRONMENT MANAGEMENT APPROACH Emera 2024 Climate Update 2024 Sustainability Report: Climate - Severe Weather/Physical Risk and Transition, p.
+16 2024 Sustainability Report: Biodiversity and Land Use, p.
+27 We are committed to working in a manner that is respectful and protective of the environment and in full compliance with legal requirements and company policy.
 To deliver on this commitment, each Emera company adheres to a clearly defined environmental policy and established environmental management system (EMS) that aligns with the requirements of the ISO 14001 standard.
 Emera's Corporate EMS provides oversight and drives alignment across our business.
 The Corporate EMS includes the elements that must be in place to enable EMS components to function effectively within operating companies as well as coordinating the flow of information to Emera leadership to enhance environmental performance, fulfill compliance obligations and achieve environmental objectives.
-The Emera Corporate EMS does this by setting the environmental policy, outlining expectations of operating company management systems, providing resource support where required, and providing reviews and feedback on the continuing suitability, adequacy, and effectiveness of the EMS.
-For more information pertaining to Emera's EMS, Environmental Policy and Governance Approach, refer to our Emera Corporate Website: Environment In 2023, Emera had 47 Moderate Environmental Incidents across the business.
-Of the Moderate Incidents, forty-one (41) were mineral oil releases from damaged and aging electrical equipment, one was a release of heavy fuel oil, one was a release of diesel oil, two were wastewater effluent exceedances, one was a permit non-conformance and one was a release of coal solids to a shoreline.
+The Emera Corporate EMS does this by setting the environmental policy, outlining expectations of operating company management systems, providing resource support where required, and providing reviews and feedback on the continuing suitability, adequacy and effectiveness of the EMS.
+For more information pertaining to Emera's EMS, Environmental Policy and Governance Approach, refer to our Emera Corporate Website: Climate and EnvironmentIn 2024, Emera had eighty-two Moderate Environmental Incidents across the business.
+Moderate incidents were reported by Tampa Electric (74), and NSPI (8).
+Of the total moderate incidents reported, seventy-two were caused by mineral oil releases (MODEF) at TEC.
+TEC also had 2 non-mineral oil release in Plant City.
+NSPI had three oil releases to water, three oil releases to land, one sediment release, and one instance of a wastewater sample failing a fish lethality.
 Oil and other releases are remediated in conformance with local regulatory requirements and are remediated such that the result is minimal residual environmental impact.
 Biodiversity Wildlife, Terrestrial Habitat, Vegetation and Fish and Aquatic Habitat are aspects of Emera's operations.
-For more information on our biodiversity approach, refer to our Emera Corporate Website: Environment 303 WATER AND EFFLUENTS MANAGEMENT APPROACH At Emera, water is integral to our thermal and hydro energy generation operations.
+For more information on our biodiversity approach, refer to our Emera Corporate Website: Climate and Environment WATER AND EFFLUENTS MANAGEMENT APPROACH At Emera, water is integral to our thermal and hydro energy generation operations.
 Our approach to managing water use and discharge is fully incorporated into our EMS and compliant with all regulations.
-None of our operations occur in areas that are considered to be high or extremely high from a water stress perspective as defined by the World Resources Institute (WRI).
-While the majority of our operating jurisdictions are not water-stressed, the areas where our use of water is highest are areas where water stress is a potential concern (Florida, New Mexico, and Barbados).
-Our operations are not impacted and we are not impacting other stakeholders' use of water.
-We take care to ensure that our water use discharges do not impact other local water stakeholders or sensitive environments.
-For more information pertaining to Emera's management approach to water and effluents, refer to our Emera Corporate Website: Environment 303-1 INTERACTION WITH WATER AS A SHARED RESOURCE We take care to ensure that our water use and discharges do not impact other local water stakeholders or sensitive environments.
+Across our operations, our use of water is highest in areas where water stress is a potential concern (Florida, New Mexico, and Barbados) however, our operations are not impacted, and we do not impact water use for other stakeholders.
+Our operating company, Tampa Electric, is considered to be in an area of high or extremely high-water stress as defined by the World Resources Institute (WRI).
+Tampa Electric recognizes that water management is critical in the state of Florida and is always looking for opportunities to conserve and protect water quality across its operations.
+Across all of our operations, we take care to ensure that our water use discharges do not impact other local water stakeholders or sensitive environments.
+For more information pertaining to Emera's management approach to water and effluents, refer to our Emera Corporate Website: Climate and Environment INTERACTION WITH WATER AS A SHARED RESOURCE We take care to ensure that our water use and discharges do not impact other local water stakeholders or sensitive environments.
 Water withdrawal for thermal generation is primarily from seawater sources as noted in GRI 303-3, and Emera operating companies discharge water as noted in GRI 303-4.
-At our hydro sites, we take steps to avoid impeding movement of local fish species.
-303-2 MANAGEMENT OF WATER DISCHARGE-RELATED IMPACTS (EFFLUENT MANAGEMENT) Emera's thermal generating facilities discharge water effluent as part of their operations.
-We take care to make certain that our use of water and discharges do not impact other local water stakeholders or sensitive environments.
-All discharges are monitored and reported in accordance with operating approvals or permits and/or federal, provincial, or state legislation requirements.
+At our hydro sites, we take steps to avoid impeding the movement of local fish species.
+MANAGEMENT OF WATER DISCHARGE-RELATED IMPACTS (EFFLUENT MANAGEMENT)